New Journey to the West: Season 1

 This show reunites four former cast members of the golden age of KBS '2 Days & 1 Night' in Season 1.
 On 16 July 2015, tvN announced that Na Young Seok PD will show a new form of variety program in fall through internet contents called 'New Journey to The West'.
 The production crew stated, "We invested [in the show] as a new format that will broadcast on the internet instead of TV.
 Right now, we are considering recruiting Lee Soo Geun, and Eun Ji Won in addition to Kang Ho Dong and Lee Seung Gi.
 There will be no more additions after four members are confirmed."

-A CJ E&M official told Sports Chosun on 23 July 2015, ‘New Journey to the West’ is holding the first meeting of the members.
+A CJ E&M official told Sports Chosun on 23 July 2015, 'New Journey to the West' is holding the first meeting of the members.
 On 5 August, a source involved in broadcasting said that Lee Seung Gi, Kang Ho Dong, Lee Soo Geun, Eun Ji Won, and Na Young Suk leave for China on 6 August to begin filming.
-Which later revealed that they heading to Xian, a city in China, for 5 days filming.
+Which later revealed that they heading to Xi'an, a city in China, for 5 days filming.

 tvN announced on 18 August 2015 that "New Journey to the West" will be released exclusively through PC and mobile Naver TVCast in early September.
 It marked this show as the first South Korean variety show created by a TV network, tvN, to be broadcast exclusively online.